Ugnius is an avid reader who likes to discuss philosophical and political issues.

 To conclude, governments should pay university tuition fees for students in order to benefit the least fortunate members of society.

-On the contrary, Nozick would disagree with Rawls theory and would argue that university fees should be paid by students.
-His main idea is that only a minimal state that enforces contracts, safeguards private property from the robbery and ensures the peace is justified – any other intervening by the state is morally wrong (Sandel, 2009, p.
+On the contrary, Nozick would disagree with Rawls's theory and would argue that university fees should be paid by students.
+His main idea is that only a minimal state that enforces contracts, safeguards private property and ensures the peace is justified—any other intervention by the state is morally wrong (Sandel, 2009, p.
 60).
-This is because Nozick refutes Rawls idea that a person and his talents belong to a community; instead, he proposes the idea of self-ownership (Sandel, 2009, p.
+This is because Nozick refutes Rawls's idea that a person and his talents belong to a community; instead, he proposes the idea of self-ownership (Sandel, 2009, p.
 65).

 "I own myself, I must own my labor.
 (If someone else could order me to work, that person would be my master, and I would be a slave.)
 But if I own my labor, I must be entitled to the fruits of my labor.
 (If someone else were entitled to my earnings, that person would own my labor and would therefore own me.)"
 (Sandel, 2009, p.
 65).

-Taxation of earnings gained from labour is the same as a forced labour because if the state can take humans earnings, it can also take his time, and subsequently, if the state can take person’s time, it can also raise a claim to a property right of a person (p.
+Taxation of earnings gained from labour is the same as a forced labour because if the state can take a person's earnings, it can also take their time, and subsequently, if the state can take a person’s time, it can also raise a claim to a property right of a person (p.
 65).
 Therefore, Nozick claims that redistributive taxes imposed by states is a form of coercion or ever theft and individuals should have discretion whether to support less fortunate or not (pp. 60-61).
-To conclude, Nozick would disagree with Rawls theory and would say that the government should not have the power to impose redistributive taxes and, therefore, to decide whether a university education should be free or paid.
+To conclude, Nozick would disagree with Rawls's theory and would say that the government should not have the power to impose redistributive taxes and, therefore, to decide whether a university education should be free or paid.

-In this essay, I applied two normative philosophies to the question which party – the government or students should pay tuition fees when going to the universities.
+In this article, I applied two normative philosophies to the question which party—the government or students should pay tuition fees when going to the universities.
 John Rawls would argue that the governments should pay tuition fees, whereas Robert Nozick would claim it is morally wrong for the governments to collect revenue and pay for students.
-Lastly, I presented my view that John Rawls arguments were more convincing than Robert Nozick’s arguments.
+Lastly, I presented my view that John Rawls's arguments were more convincing than Robert Nozick’s arguments.